 Suicide claims more lives than war, murder, and natural disasters combined.

-- Suicide is the fourth leading cause of death for adults between the ages of 15 and 64 years in the United States.
+- Suicide is the 2nd leading cause of death for those between the ages of 10 and 34 in the United States.

 - Currently, suicide is the 10th leading cause of death in the United States.